igelkatten/case-tabular-data/README.md

 4. Reason around target leaks and whether the feature really was known at the time of the application.

-5. Use *Shap* or similar external feature importance package, for feature exploration and selection.
+5. Perform a feature attribution and interaction analysis.